alinalitvinka/rsschool-cv/cv.md

 **English:** Intermediate (B1)

 ### Summery
 I am novice frontend-developer with technical education.
-I like to learn.
-I have always loved mathematics and computer science.
-Easy to learn new programming skills.
+I like getting new knowledge and skills.
+While working on projects I am usually carefully and thorough.
+In my free time I study biochemistry.
+I would like to participate in a project related to this.

 ### Skills
 **Progamming languages and technologies:** JavaScript, HTML, CSS, C#/C++